- Catholic priest and longtime anti-war activist

-After graduating from high school in 1939, Berrigan entered the order of Jesuits to train for the priesthood and was ordained in June 1952.
+After graduating from high school in 1939, Berrigan entered the order of Jesuits (at St. Andrew-on-the-Hudson Jesuit novitiate near Poughkeepsie, New York) to train for the priesthood and was ordained in June 1952.
 Soon after his ordination, the Church sent Berrigan to France, where he was influenced by the example of socialist priests who sought to express their religious faith through political activism and civil disobedience.

 In 1954 Berrigan began teaching French and theology at the Jesuit-run Brooklyn Preparatory School in New York.
 He also led students in a project to help impoverished Puerto Ricans and blacks in New York City.

 In 1957 Berrigan was appointed as a professor of New Testament Studies at La Moyne College, a Jesuit school in Syracuse.
 There, he led students in rent strikes and picketing on behalf of ghetto residents.
 Berrigan held that job until 1962.